ecssiah/last-ditch/Notes.md

 Characters can partner together into relationships of different kinds with characters inside and outside of their faction.
 Characters can also have children, although children between members of rival factions will cause tensions, and they will not immediately belong to either faction.

 The children of a character can take over as leader, and this will pass the main character role on to the child.
 Faction leadership can also be passed on to a trusted member of the faction who is not related to main character.
 In both cases, the faction's trust of the new leader will have consequences.

+When a character dies the current faction can still be played by choosing a new leader.
+But if the entire faction dies, then a new game must be started with an unaffiliated character arriving at the lowest floors.

 Every member of the faction has a series of traits that define how they interact with the faction and the world around them: